inka-pallycon/pallycon-widevine-android-sdk/WhatIsNew_Android.md

+# Version 3.4.7

+>- PallyConSDK has been updated to version 3.4.7.
+   >  - Added a "getDrmSessionManager" function.
+   >  - Added "getMediaSource" function that utilizes the drmSessionManager parameter.
+   >    -  You can specify a drmSessionManager to create the mediaSource object.
+   >  - Fixed an issue that caused the download() function to crash when running in the main thread from now on.
+   >    - A function runs as a background thread under the hood.

 # Version 3.4.6

 >- PallyConSDK has been updated to version 3.4.6.
    >  - Fixed an issue where the license key rotation feature for live content was not working correctly.

 # Version 3.4.5

 >- PallyConSDK has been updated to version 3.4.5.